 Lock boxes and keysafes

 Sometimes two locks are put onto a single isolation point so that two separate people have to physically unlock the isolation.
 The key to the one lock might then be held by the person in the field working on the equipment.

 There could also be locks on local isolators in the field which might need to be removed temporarily to energise the system for testing.

 When work takes place in adjacent areas there are sometimes common isolations applicable to several jobs and it is important to ensure that none of the jobs can put the others at risk by removal of any isolation.
 Sometimes these jobs are organised as master/slave combinations.

 One problem with a lock out system is managing the complexity.
 It is critical to ensure that every possible source of energy is isolated, and in some situations this could involve dozens of isolations in multiple areas of the plant, each of which needs to be recorded and tagged.

-The solution: Managing isolations using IntelliPERMIT
+Managing isolations using IntelliPERMIT